Runnable/docs/repositories/quickstarts/_posts/2016-12-12-ruby-on-rails-quickstart.md

 ### Files & SSH Keys

-Use this tool to add any addtional configuration files, other GitHub repositories, SSH Keys or assets your repository needs to build and run properly.
+Use this tool to add any additional configuration files, other GitHub repositories, SSH Keys or assets your repository needs to build and run properly.
 This is also the option to use if you have to upload any override files to overwrite any hard coded values in your repository.
 ![Files & SSH Keys]({{ site.baseurl }}/images/create-rails-9.png)

 For more details, Check Out: